 Undercoat your Car

 The first precautious measure for the wet season is to undercoat the car.
-This helps to fight the rust by protecting the highly vulnerable areas and by blocking small cracks or crevices that give way for rusting of the car body.
-Damage in the under body of the car allows moisture to seep into the interiors thus damaging the engine parts and posing some serious threat.
+This helps to fight the rust by protecting the highly vulnerable areas and by blocking small cracks or crevices that give way to rusting of the car body.
+Damage in the underbody of the car allows moisture to seep into the interiors thus damaging the engine parts and posing some serious threat.
 A steam wash for the car followed by undercoating ensures better safety during the rainy season.

 Regular Car Check-Ups